Another Field Trip with a School Bus Full of Smartphones

 - My kid will be bored.
 You’re probably right.
 And, I hope this is true.
 Kids have forgotten how to be bored mostly because parents have robbed them of this skill by giving them electronics.
 Let them be bored!
 Boredom is the start of imagination.
 In my own family, we’ve instituted the following rule – “under an hour, turn off the power.”
 No electronic devices are allowed in vehicles unless it’s a long trip.
 For short trips it’s reading real books, playing games together (5 dice and an empty box is all you need for Yahtzee!), counting cows, holding your breath while going over bridges, etc. It’s a little more work, but it’s called parenting.

-We invite school districts to at least do something.
-Meaning, analyze the risk, talk to your parents, and act.
-With summer here, it’s the perfect time to look at your transportation policies and see if they support your technology and child safety goals.
+We invite school districts to analyze the risk, talk to your parents, and act.
+Look at your transportation policies and see if they support your technology and child safety goals.
 Parents, if you’re concerned, then speak up!
 And, let us know what success you might be experiencing in advocating for change so that we can share your story.